 Your Christmas decorations will glow with the addition of these quick and simple jeweled Christmas ornaments.

 These stunning jeweled Christmas ornaments are the perfect DIY project to make your holiday season shine.

 Scrolling through Amazon, I discovered these jewels by chance.
 I was looking for a way to decorate the styrofoam balls I already had.

 I was so excited when I found these adhesive jewel decorations.

-This a great project to make while watching a Hallmark Channel movie, sitting by the fire listening to Christmas music, or watching a football game.
+This is a great project to make while watching a Hallmark Channel movie, sitting by the fire listening to Christmas music or watching a football game.

-I’ve planned to design a new Christmas tree for several weeks for our bedroom.
-We’ve had a 4-foot tall faux green tree in our bedroom for several years.
-This year, I wanted to change to a white tree.
+Last year, I planned to design a new Christmas tree in our bedroom.
+We’ve had a 4-foot-tall faux green tree in our bedroom for several years.
+I wanted to change to a white tree.

-My plan is to use mainly pink and blue decorations on the tree.
+My plan was to use mainly pink and blue decorations on the tree.
 I would then add to the Christmas tree with other pink and blue decorated small bottle brush trees.